leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 Checking out the users Github profile, we find one project that _may_ be relevant (based purely on eliminating the other projects they had).
 [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets).
 Searching for `AudioDeviceCmdlets` in the Atomic Red Team repository we find T1123, which we also have an index for in splunk.
 So, this must be the relevant TTP.

-We're told that Event Code 1 is the event type were interested in, and that is something Sysmon will give us, so we can add that to our search.
+We're told that Event Code 1 is the event type we're interested in, and that is something Sysmon will give us, so we can add that to our search.
 At this point I had `index=t1123-win EventCode=1 *audio*` for my search.
 This narrowed the possibilities down to two events for me.

 {{< figure src="/images/holidayhack-20/splunk_question_5.png" title="splunk question 5 search & result" >}}